 Note that these submissions are incremental.
 This means that your work towards the first application will help you in your work towards the second application.
-The final application-a payment system-can be trivially build on top of the second-localized causal broadcast-application.
-We will discuss how this can be done in one of the lectures for this class, but implementing the payment system is not mandatory and will not count towards your final grade.
 We are only interested in the FIFO and Localized Causal broadcast applications.

 We define several details for each application below.